bwvdnbro/samcrhss-webpage/schedule.md

 : Practical exercises and open session with lecturers on using codes

 19.00
-: Blown away + BBQ at West Sands
+: Dinner and Whisky Tasting at Parliament Hall

 ## Thursday 29/08